 As an executive or HR manager running a business internationally – or planning to operate in other countries – it is crucial to know the laws and sanctions governing gender equality in the relevant territories.

 Want to know more about gender equalities regulations around the world?
 Check out our new interactive Global Gender Pay Compass.

 The information in this version of the Global Gender Pay Compass is valid as of 21 March 2023.

 Our Global Gender Pay Compass is a straightforward tool summarising the most important facts on the gender pay equality legislation and employer's obligations in place in countries all over the world.

 As you will see from the different colours on the map, we have categorised each territory according to the relevant laws in place.
-In the first category (yellow), we provide information on the general law around gender equality or equal pay legislation in place.
+In the first category (light orange), we provide information on the general law around gender equality or equal pay legislation in place.
 The next category (orange) highlights countries that, in addition to a general law, mandate equal remuneration for work of equal value per the standard set by the International Labor Organization (ILO).
-Data for this category stems from the World Bank's 2021 Report on Women, Business and the Law.
+Data for this category stems from the World Bank's 2023 Report on Women, Business and the Law.
 The last category (darker orange) indicates countries that have the ILO standard, and in addition have introduced specific legal obligations for employers.
 This includes for example annual reporting obligations for employers to increase transparency around the topic of pay equality.

 Dive deeper and you will find more detailed information on the general law, specific measures and penalties in a particular country, as well as your local PwC specialist.

 July 2020 marked a turning point for large companies in Switzerland with the entry in force of the amended Federal Act on Gender Equality.
 The amendments of the law bind companies with more than 100 employees to conduct an equal pay analysis by 30 June 2021.